Translate

 See accommodation of two return air ducts at the narrow inlet D-box.

 I will demolish all of this awful ducting less than two years old and blessed as conforming with required methods.
 Leaky and unstable duct connections to a D-box are hacked-in unsupervised at the job site.
 I will spend several hours dangerously stripping off goop and screws that might have achieved an airtight assembly.
 Worse to me, the assembly is hydraulic foolishness.
-Dampers full-open only add to the foolishness.
+Dampers full-open only add to the wasteful blower head.
 There is a better way.

 It is October 30, 2017 in mild-maritime weather of Portland, Oregon, and the home will lack HVAC for several days.
 Here the furnace is reset on a raised floor with space below that will pass furnace-output flex ducts, under flooring, buried in the floor insulation.
 Is there a better way to place ducts in "conditioned space?"